stanman71/Miranda/app/snowboy/README.md

        >> sudo make install

 - copy the python3 swig files into "snowboy/swig"
-- start "make" in console
+- go into the "swig" folder and start "make" in console
 - replace the old files of the parent dictionary

 </br>